 Before we get to the events that unfolded in the next 48 hours though, let’s take a quick look back at the beginning of the trip.
-I was on hand for the games in Canada and attended the Kings practices as well.
+I was on hand for the two games in Canada — the bookends of the trip — and attended the Kings practices, as well.

-The Oilers’ seven goals that night came from seven different players – Zdeno Ciger, Mariusz Czerkawski, Greg de Vries, Donald Dufresne, Ralph Intranuovo, Todd Marchant and Doug Weight.
+Seven different Oilers found the back of the net that night – Zdeno Ciger, Mariusz Czerkawski, Greg de Vries, Donald Dufresne, Ralph Intranuovo, Todd Marchant, and Doug Weight.
 On the receiving end of every one of those markers was Kings goalie Kelly Hrudey.

 Rookie Sean O’Donnell was a minus-3 and Marty McSorley had two fights – one with Louie DeBrusk and another with Kelly Buchberger.
 Not to be outdone, the Kings’ Shane Churla racked up 17 penalty minutes and had his own scrap with Debrusk that night.

-What many in Edmonton didn’t know at the time was that #99, who will forever be linked to both franchises, was playing his last game as a King in that building.
+What many in Edmonton didn’t know at the time was that No. 99, who will forever be linked to both franchises, was playing his last game as a King in that building.
 More on that in a moment though.

 |Fresh ice, ready for morning skate to begin in Edmonton|